Knowing whether or not to use a pre-workout formula is a crucial aspect of getting into shape – especially after the age of fifty.

 Right up front, it’s important to know that pre-workout formulas come in two types – with stimulants or stimulant-free.

-Is Pre-Workout Effective and Is It Worth the Cost?
+Do Pre-Workout Formulas Work and Are They Worth the Cost?

 Many of my athlete friends report similar findings: pre-workout can be effective.